-The second secon CISA personnel will provide virtual support to election stakeholders via chatrooms and online platforms.
+AS THE RESIDENCE OF THE PARTY O CISA personnel will provide virtual support to election stakeholders via chatrooms and online platforms.

 Massachusetts

 Massachusetts administers elections at the township and city level, not at the county level.
 This means there is an increased number of local election officials, many of whom work part time and have very limited resources.
 Massachusetts manages this risk through greater commonwealth control and engagement.
 In February, before the presidential primary election, the Secretary of Commonwealth reported to federal partners an incident of suspicious, increased traffic to election websites.